broadinstitute/flipbook/README.md

   Instead of crawling a directory for images, you can provide a text file containing a list of image paths (one per line).
   This is useful when you want to review a specific subset of images or images from multiple locations.
   The file can contain local paths, HTTP URLs, or gs:// paths.
-Gzip-compressed files (`.gz`) are also supported.
+Gzip-compressed files (`.gz`) are also supported. gs:// paths are downloaded via `gsutil`, which must be installed and authenticated.
   When using `--image-list`, the directory argument is ignored.

 - config file (`~/.flipbook_config`)